 Organon & Co.
 (OGN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Organon & Co. ("Organon" or the "Company") (NYSE: OGN ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, June 30, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Organon & Co. ("Organon" or the "Company") (NYSE: OGN ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ORGANON & CO.
-(OGN), CLICK HERE BEFORE JULY 22, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ORGANON INVESTMENTS, CLICK HERE BEFORE JULY 22, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?